FortnoxAB/opensearch-csv-exporter/README.md

 ## Response

-The response will be a compressed CSV file containing the exported data.
+The response will be a gzip compressed CSV file containing the exported data.
 The file will be downloaded with the filename `test.csv.gz` in this example.

 ## Example